oscar6echo/tinygo-wasm-demo/README.md

-# TinyGo and WASM Demo
+# TinyGo to WASM Demo

 Reference: